VeronikaRuliskova/help/docs/campaigns.md

 When a campaign is sent you can see its campaign history, campaign dashboard, and if it is Smart SMS campaign, you can even edit its campaign offer.

-## How do I know if recipients have received a message and other statistics of my campaign?
+## How do I know if recipients have received a message, and how can I see statistics of a campaign?
 To see statistics of a campaign:
 1. Click SMS in the menu
 2. Click Campaigns